diliaur/simple-slider/README.md

 - [] test compatibility with different browsers + versions
 - [] refactor - separate JS, CSS, and HTML into separate files
 - [] refactor - make code look neater (organize & comment)
+- [] move functions outside of document.ready() if they don't need to be there

 ### Wordpressify
 - [] wordpress-ify - auto-populate slides, titles, excerpts, etc.